pastudan/altfolio-live/README.md

 Once that's installed, you can run individual pieces of the API as needed.

-Since the UI automatically tries to reconnect to the to the websocket API upon disconnection, I like running the parts with a watcher, like [nodemon](https://github.com/remy/nodemon) when developing.
+Since the UI automatically tries to reconnect to the to the websocket API upon disconnection, I like running the pieces with a watcher like [nodemon](https://github.com/remy/nodemon) when developing.

 **API Pieces**